How do I find my Email Headers?

 - Then, select "Show Original" from the drop down menu.

 - Another window will appear with what appears to be code/text.
-Highlight and copy all of this code/text as it is the full HTML code of the message along with headers for that message.
+Highlight and copy code/text as it is the full HTML code of the message along with headers for that message.

 - First, open the message you received.
 Once the message is open, click on the "More" option above the message.